emscripten-core/emscripten/site/source/docs/porting/multimedia_and_graphics/OpenGL-support.rst

 This mode is used by default because it is stable, predictable and fast.

-The files in `tests/glbook <https://github.com/kripken/emscripten/tree/master/tests/glbook>`_ provide a number of simple examples that use only the WebGL-friendly subset of commands.
+.. todo:: Have removed the following note because ``webgl.verbose`` is not available in the preferences in current firefox.
+If this becomes available, attempt to re-integrate:

-.. todo:: Check this.
-Can't find it.
 	The Firefox ``webgl.verbose`` option is a very useful tool is the  in Firefox.
 If you compile code that uses client-side arrays, that option will give you a warning when there isn't a bound buffer and so forth.
 It will also warn you of other differences between OpenGL and WebGL.

 .. _opengl-support-opengl-es2-0-emulation: